rbowsley/lamplighthelp/source/11-1-2_Groups:_User,_Staff_and_Other_Custom_Fields.markdown

 ![Multi-select List](11.1.2b.png)

-  - 'Does have': people who do have and exact match to all the options that you select will be included.
+  - 'Does have': people who do have an exact match to all the options that you select will be included.
   - 'Does not have': people who do not have any of the options that you select will be included.
   - 'Has at least one of': people who have at least one (maybe more) of the options that you select will be included.
   - 'Has at least two of': people with at least two (maybe more) of the options that you select will be included.